lynnfaraday/aresmush.com/features/index.md

 ## Make it Easier to Code

-Some games will need advanced customizations or theme-specific code.
-Traditional MUSH softcode is hard to learn and work with, and the server hardcode is impractical to change.
-Ares code offers some advantages:
+Coding is hard in any language, especially if you've never done it before.
+However, Ares code offers some advantages over traditional MUSH softcode:

-* Mainstream languages - Ruby (for the server) and JavaScript (for the web portal) - and tools.
+* Mainstream languages - Ruby (for the server) and Ember JavaScript (for the web portal) with robust community support.
 * A robust plugin system that makes it easy to change core functionality.
 * Extensive tutorials to teach you Ares coding from the ground up.

-That is not to say that learning to code in Ares is *easy*.
-Coding is hard in any language.
-If you're starting from scratch with no prior coding experience, it's still going to take time and effort to learn (especially for the web portal code).

 Learn more at [Ares for Coders](/features/ares-for-coders.html).